pyramid_tm is a package which allows Pyramid requests to join

 the active transaction as provided by the Python transaction package.
-(See the documentation for the transaction package for an explanation of what “joining the active transaction” means).
+(See the documentation

-Install using setuptools, e.g. (within a virtualenv):
+Install using pip, e.g. (within a virtualenv):

-$ easy_install pyramid_tm
+$ pip install pyramid_tm

 config = Configurator(.....) config.include('pyramid_tm')

 pyramid.includes configuration setting in your

 [app:myapp] pyramid.includes = pyramid_tm